 MECHANISM OF ACTION

-- Supports healthy blood sugar levels in studied human subjects*
+- Supports metabolic wellness measured by a couple of biomarkers in studied human subjects*

 INNOSLIM® SUPPORTS HEALTHY GLUCOSE LEVELS

 IN HUMAN SUBJECTS

 Fasting Blood Glucose (%)

 InnoSlim® has demonstrated in NuLiv Science in-vitro, in-vivo, and human studies to have promising effects on reducing fasting glucose levels and improving metabolic function in tested subjects.
 These studies suggest that InnoSlim® could achieve this by activating a specific pathway called the adiponectin and AMPK signaling pathway, which plays a role in regulating the levels of fats and sugar in the bloodstream.

 Decreased levels of adiponectin are linked to difficulties in regulating blood sugar and breaking down fatty acids.
 Adiponectin functions by controlling the cellular energy metabolism through the regulation of the AMPK signaling pathway.
 When adiponectin levels increase, there is a subsequent rise in AMPK phosphorylation, which promotes the breakdown of fatty acids.
 Additionally, AMPK enhances the regulation of a glucose transporter called GLUT4 in muscle and fat tissues, leading to increased glucose uptake and improved metabolic function.